aliasgarlabs/bookish-octo-fiesta/README.md

 # Bookish Octo Fiesta
-Picks 8 books from your Goodreads followers and adds it to your shelf.
+Picks 8 books from the Goodreads authors you follow and adds it to your shelf.

 ![alt text](https://openclipart.org/image/2400px/svg_to_png/204593/octo1.png "Octo fiesting")